0xn3va/application-security-handbook/Web Application/Authentication/Password Storage/README.md

 - Use the `Argon2id` version of the `Argon2` algorithm.
 - Set the minimum memory size to `64 MB` and the minimum number of iterations to `1`.
 If using that amount of memory `64 MB` is not possible in some contexts increase the time parameter to compensate, for example, the minimum memory size `32 MB` and the minimum number of iterations `2`.
 - Set the degree of parallelism to the number of available CPUs.
-- Use a derived key of length 16+ bytes.
+- Use deriveds key of length 16+ bytes.
-- Use a salt of length `>=` generated derived key length.
+- Use salts of length `>=` generated derived key length.
 Minimal salt length `32` bytes.

 {% tabs %}
 {% tab title="Go" %}